cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-blackb0x.md

 ## Installing Blackb0x

 Depending on your model of Apple TV, the steps are different.
-Select the tab that lists the A-code that corresponds to your Apple TV mode.
+Select the tab that lists the A-code that corresponds to your Apple TV model.

 ::::: tabs

 :::: tab name="A1378, A1469" :default="true"

-1. Unzip and run Blackb0x
+1. Unzip and run the Blackb0x application
-1. Connect your Apple TV via USB to your computer - you will most likely need to disconnect the HDMI cable.
+1. Connect your Apple TV via USB to your Mac - you will most likely need to disconnect the HDMI cable.
 1. Click `Install Jailbreak`
-1. Once Blackb0x says done, your Apple TV will reboot.
-Disconnect it from your computer, but once it boots, do not use the Apple TV yet, wait a few minutes until it displays a loading circle and then loads the home screen.
+1. Once Blackb0x says done, your Apple TV will reboot
+1. Disconnect it from your Mac, but do not use the Apple TV yet when it first boots
+1. Wait a few minutes until it displays a loading circle and then loads the home screen.

 ::: tip